t3rn/t3rn/docs/main/docs/connect-to-t3rn.md

 Add t3rn to your wallet or development environment to get started.

-Welcome to t3rn, a Modular Interoperability Layer designed for fast, secure, and cost-efficient cross-chain swapping. t3rn is uniquely positioned to bridge the gaps in blockchain interoperability, offering superior swapping for users and yield for infra providers by becoming t3rn Executors.
+Welcome to t3rn, a Modular Interoperability Layer designed for fast, secure, and cost-efficient crosschain swapping. t3rn is uniquely positioned to bridge the gaps in blockchain interoperability, offering superior swapping for users and yield for infra providers by becoming t3rn Executors.

 <table>
    <thead>